FreePlacki/freeplacki.github.io/posts/css-mandelbrot/content.md

 ## Why?

 You can generate such images with a few lines of pretty much any *reasonable* programming language.
-Doing it in pure HTML+CSS presents some challanges.
+Doing it in pure HTML+CSS presents some challenges.
-As we all know CSS is clearly [not Turing complete](https://stackoverflow.com/a/26445990) as there is no way to have infinite loops so if it was then we have a contradiction with [the Halting Problem](https://en.wikipedia.org/wiki/Halting_problem).
+As we all know, CSS is clearly [not Turing complete](https://stackoverflow.com/a/26445990) as there is no way to have infinite loops, so if it was then we would have a contradiction with [the Halting Problem](https://en.wikipedia.org/wiki/Halting_problem).

 > Actually... it is.
 [Look](http://eli.fox-epste.in/rule110-full.html) I implemented [Rule 110](https://en.wikipedia.org/wiki/Rule_110).